 Maybe you wash your face every night before bed and occasionally apply a serum or retinol.
-But to actually care for your skin, you need to be consistent with your skincare routine, says Ava Shamban, M.D., a board-certified dermatologist and founder of Skin Five clinics.
-“You cannot go to build muscle at the gym from time-to-time, inconsistently, and expect Madonna arms — it takes an almost daily, highly concerted and diligent effort,” she says.
+But to actually care for your skin, you need to be consistent with y our skincare routine, says Ava Shamban, M.D., a board-certified dermatologist and founder of Skin Five clinics.
+“You cannot go to build muscle at the gym from time-to-time, inconsistently, and expect Madonna’s arms — it takes an almost daily, highly concerted and diligent effort,” she says.
 Skincare is no different.
 “Our skin is a living, breathing organ and a filtration system, so we need to monitor what is coming in and out regularly to keep it functioning properly,” she explains.
 “Damage is cumulative and so is preventative care and correction.
 We need to protect, correct and prevent daily to ensure that the cumulative benefits are in effect.”

 New Year, New Skincare Routine

 You do not need to adopt a 17-step, hour-long nightly skincare routine to do right by your skin.
-Shamban says you at least need five products: a cleanser, an exfoliator, a moisturizer, an eye cream and a sunscreen.
+Shamban says you at least need five products: a cleanser, an exfoliator, a moisturizer, an eye cream and sunscreen.

-A good cleanser is key to removing all the “debris, environmental junk, makeup and surface sludge” that accumulate throughout the day, says Shamban.
+A good cleanser is a key to removing all the “debris, environmental junk, makeup and surface sludge” that accumulate throughout the day, says Shamban.
 If your skin is sensitive and you’re worried a nightly cleanser will totally strip your skin, look for a gentle formula like Sunday Riley’s Ceramic Slip Cleanser.

 “What you do at-home daily is just as important as what you do in-office intermittently,” says Shamban, a particularly powerful maxim when it comes to battling the effects of aging.
 There are two categories from which to choose: physical exfoliators or chemical exfoliators.